xuejianhuang/SGKE/best_model/README.md

 This directory is used to store the trained model.
+We have uploaded the pretrained SGKE model on the Weibo and Twitter datasets.
+The download link is: https://pan.baidu.com/s/1I3WCdVh67Ci1D-OIMjx0tA?pwd=s9fn